 There are two methods by which families may determine their financial eligibility:

-The DOR (Department of Revenue) method is the preferred one and requires the parent(s) to provide their social security numbers or taxpayer identification numbers during the online application.
+The DOR (Department of Revenue) method is St. Paul’s preferred one and requires the parent(s) to provide their social security numbers or taxpayer identification numbers during the online application.
 The parent enters these numbers into the state’s online system and the Wisconsin Department of Revenue determines income eligibility for the program.

 The DPI (Department of Public Instruction) method is a series of income questions that are answered in the initial online application.
 Once completed, the parent(s) must provide hard copies of income documentation to Lakeside as directed in the application.
 The school then verifies that the student meets the WPCP’s income requirements.